zanderlewis/zanderlewis/README.md

 My name is Zander and programming is my passion.
 I am the Co-Owner/Co-Founder/Developer of postaverse.net.
 I am also the Owner and Founder of the Diamondback programming language and creator of the AI VTuber Willo.

+My goal is to make programming easy for non-programmers.

 ## Stats

 </div>